Memory segmentation: History

 The Burroughs Corporation B5000 computer was one of the first to implement segmentation, and "perhaps the first commercial computer to provide virtual memory" based on segmentation.
+The B5000 is equipped with a segment information table called the Program Reference Table (PRT) which is used to indicate whether the corresponding segment resides in the main memory, to maintain the base address and the size of the segment.
 The later B6500 computer also implemented segmentation; a version of its architecture is still in use today on the Unisys ClearPath Libra servers.

-The GE-645 computer, a modification of the GE-635 with segmentation and paging support added, was designed in 1964 to support Multics.
+The GE 645 computer, a modification of the GE-635 with segmentation and paging support added, was designed in 1964 to support Multics.

 The Intel iAPX 432, begun in 1975, attempted to implement a true segmented architecture with memory protection on a microprocessor.

 The 960MX version of the Intel i960 processors supported load and store instructions with the source or destination being an "access descriptor" for an object, and an offset into the object, with the access descriptor being in a 32-bit register and with the offset computed from a base offset in the next register and from an additional offset and, optionally, an index register specified in the instruction.
 An access descriptor contains permission bits and a 26-bit object index; the object index is an index into a table of object descriptors, giving an object type, an object length, and a physical address for the object's data, a page table for the object, or the top-level page table for a two-level page table for the object, depending on the object type.

 Prime, Stratus, Apollo, IBM System/38, and IBM AS/400 (including IBM i) computers use memory segmentation.

 Examples

+Burroughs large system architectures

+Burroughs introduced segmentation on the B5000, followed by the compatible B5500 and B5700.

+The later B6500 replaced the Program Reference Table (PRT) with a Saguaro stack, changed control word formats, changed descriptor formats and changed the mechanism for referring to a control word or descriptor.

+B5000, B5500 and B5700

+Words in the B5000, B5500 and B5700 are 48 bits long.
+Descriptors have the uppermost bit set in the word.
+They reside in either the Program Reference Table (PRT) or the stack, and contain a presence bit indicating whether the data are present in memory.
+There are distinct data and program descriptors.

+B6500, B7500 and successors

+Words in the B6500 and its successors have 48 bits of data and 3 tag bits.
+The tag bits indicate the type of data contained in the word; there are several descriptor types, indicated by different tag bit values.
+Control words and descriptors reside in the Saguaro stack.
+Array segments may be paged.

+The line includes the B6500, B6700, B7700, B6800, B6900, B5900, the A-series Burroughs and Unisys machines, and the current Clearpath MCP systems (Libra).
+While there have been a few enhancements over the years, particularly hardware advances, the architecture has changed little.
+The segmentation scheme has remained the same, see Segmented memory.